• Skip to primary navigation

 What is EFT Tapping?

-To try EFT Tapping for yourself, tap along with the Constricted Breathing Exercise (below) or get started tapping with my free Tapping for Self-Care sheet and the How to Tap Guide and Free Tapping Points Chart from EFT International.
+To experience EFT, tap along with the Constricted Breathing Exercise or get started tapping with the free How to Tap Guide and Free Tapping Points Chart from EFT International.
+Once you've learned the points, you can also download and print this handy 1-page Tapping for Self-Care sheet.

-Tapping with primary school students for "test anxiety" as part of the Dung Beetle Project in Pofadder, South Africa
+Tapping with primary school students for test anxiety, Pofadder, South Africa

-Tapping with primary school students for "test anxiety" as part of the Dung Beetle Project in Pofadder, South Africa
+Tapping with primary school students for test anxiety, Pofadder, South Africa

 To begin to understand EFT, we can look to our understanding of how stress effects us.